sunappushotto/docs/spaces/create.md

 ---
-description: To create a space in Snapshot follow these steps.
+description: To create a space in Sunappushotto follow these steps.
 ---

 # Create a space